 VLOOKUP is one of the most famous functions of Excel as it allows matching data from a table to user selection.
-Although not as widely known, HLOOKUP does the same thing, although in a transposed search pattern.
+Although not as widely known, HLOOKUP does the same thing in a transposed search pattern.

 Both functions look up and find a value within a table.
 While VLOOKUP uses the first column to search for the lookup value (first argument of both functions); HLOOKUP uses first row.
-After finding lookup value in search column or row, both function return the value in specified column or row number in the table array selection.
+After finding the lookup value in the search column or row, both functions return the value in the specified column or row number in the table array selection.
 The last parameter determines whether the formula should look for an exact or approximate string (range lookup).

 VLOOKUP(Lookup_value, table_array, col_index_num, [range_lookup])